theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/setup/ssis-migration.md

 A migration from SQL Server 2012 to SQL Server 2019 also requires a migration of SSIS packages.

-The SSIS packages are converted to run on SQL Server 2016 using the *XtractIS Conversion Preparer* before they can be migrated to SQL Server 2019.
+The SSIS packages are converted to run on SQL Server 2016 using the *Xtract IS Conversion Preparer* before they can be migrated to SQL Server 2019.
-The XtractIS Conversion Preparer is a tool that prepares SSIS packages created for older SQL Server versions to migrate to newer SQL Server versions.
+The *Xtract IS Conversion Preparer* is a tool that prepares SSIS packages created for older SQL Server versions to migrate to newer SQL Server versions.

-You can find the *XtractISConversionPreparer.exe* in the installation directory of Xtract IS, e.g., `C:\Program Files\XtractIS\XtractISConversionPreparer.exe`.
+The *XtractISConversionPreparer.exe* is located in the installation directory of Xtract IS, e.g., `{{ installationDir }}\XtractISConversionPreparer.exe`.

 1. Run the *XtractISConversionPreparer.exe*.
 The window "XtractIS Conversion Preparer" opens.
 2. Click **[Add file(s)]** and select the packages that need to be prepared for conversion.